-From award-winning documentary filmmaker E. Chai Vasarhelyi and world-renowned photographer Jimmy Chin (the directors of Meru), Free Solo is a breathtaking, intimate portrait of free soloist climber Alex Honnold, as he prepares to achieve his lifelong dream: climbing the face of the world’s most famous rock — the 3,200-foot El Capitan in Yosemite National Park — without a rope!
+I was delighted to see documentary filmmakers E. Chai Vasarhelyi and Jimmy Chin take home the Oscar last night for Best Documentary for Free Solo, the breathtaking portrait of free soloist climber Alex Honnold, as he prepares to achieve his lifelong dream: climbing the face of the world’s most famous rock — the 3,200-foot El Capitan in Yosemite National Park — without a rope!
 Celebrated as one of the greatest athletic feats of any kind, Honnold’s climb set the ultimate standard: perfection or death.
 Succeeding in this challenge places his story in the annals of human achievement.

-Free Solo, winner of the Grolsch People’s Choice Documentary Award at the 2018 Toronto International Film Festival, is an edge-of-your seat thriller and a truly inspiring portrait of an athlete who challenges both his body and his beliefs on a quest to triumph over the impossible, revealing the personal toll of excellence.
-As the climber begins his training, the armor of invincibility he’s built up over decades unexpectedly breaks apart when Honnold begins to fall in love, threatening his focus and giving way to injury and setbacks.
+Free Solo is an edge-of-your seat thriller and an inspiring portrait of an athlete who challenges both his body and his beliefs on a quest to triumph over the impossible, revealing the personal toll of excellence.
+As Honnold begins his training, the armor of invincibility he’s built up over decades unexpectedly breaks apart when Honnold h begins to fall in love, threatening his focus and giving way to injury and setbacks.
 Vasarhelyi and Chin succeed in beautifully capturing deeply human moments with Honnold as well as the death-defying climb with exquisite artistry and masterful, vertigo-inducing camerawork.
 The result is a triumph of the human spirit.
 I sat down with Alex Honnold and filmmaker E. Chai Vasarhelyi to talk about the film and his remarkable achievement.

 Danny Miller: This was such an awe-inspiring film in every sense of that word.
 Alex, I feel like I’m a member of a different species when I see you and the other climbers in this film.
 When you talk to us civilians, do you understand why we have to first move through our fear-based thoughts such as “Are you insane?
 Why would anyone do something so dangerous?!”